 If shared memory support is compiled in, sendmail stores the available diskspace in a shared memory segment to make the values readily available to all children without incurring system overhead.
 In this case, only the daemon updates the data; i.e., the sendmail daemon creates the shared memory segment and deletes it if it is terminated.
-To use this, sendmail must have been compiled with support for shared memory (-DSM\CONF\SHM) and the option SharedMemoryKey must be set.
+To use this, sendmail must have been compiled with support for shared memory (-DSM_CONF_SHM) and the option SharedMemoryKey must be set.
 Notice: do not use the same key for sendmail invocations with different queue directories or different queue group declarations.
-Access to shared memory is not controlled by locks, i.e., there is a race condition when data in the shared memory, this does not negatively influence the behavior.
+Access to shared memory is not controlled by locks, i.e., there is a race condition when data in the shared memory is updated.
+However, since operation of sendmail does not rely on the data in the shared memory, this does not negatively influence the behavior.